 On March 14, 2012, both the Senate and the Assembly passed legislation (S. 6732/ A.9554) amending Education Law §3012-c to provide rigorous and clear standards and guidance to school districts and BOCES for implementation of the new teacher and principal evaluation system.
-In anticipation that the bill's enactment into law will precede the March Regents meeting, we have revised the current regulations ("revised proposed amendment") to conform to the legislation.
-A Notice of Revised Rule Making will be published in the State Register on April 11, 2012.
-A copy of the proposed amendment is attached.
+At the March Regents meeting, the Board adopted revisions to the proposed amendment as an emergency measure.
+On March 27, 2012, the Governor signed the legislation into law as Chapter 21 of the Laws of 2012.
+A Notice of Revised Rule Making was published in the State Register on April 11, 2012.
+At its April 23-24 meeting, the Board of Regents adopted the proposed amendment as an emergency measure to repeal the March emergency adoption and conform the proposed amendment to Chapter 21 of the Laws of 2012, and to ensure that the emergency rule, as revised, remains continuously in effect until it can be adopted as a permanent rule.
+A copy of the proposed amendment and an Assessment of Public Comment is attached.
 Supporting materials are available upon request from the Secretary to the Board of Regents.